pdm-project/pdm/docs/docs/pyproject.md

 dynamic = ["version"]
 ```

-## Include and exclude pacakge files
+## Include and exclude package files

 The way of specifying include and exclude files are simple, they are given as a list of glob patterns: